NEWS / Blog / Get to know Michelle Whitfield-Jones, ACE's new membership and events director

 My career has been rooted in building communities around knowledge, innovation and collaboration.
 For over 15 years I’ve worked across large-scale B2B and B2C events, launching and growing platforms that bring industries together - from science and technology to construction and the built environment.

-What drew me to consultancy and engineering is the sector’s real-world impact.
+I'm particularly drawn to the sector's real-world impact.
 These are disciplines shaping how we live, build and decarbonise our future, and they sit at the intersection of policy, innovation and delivery.
 Having worked closely with engineers, architects, contractors and public-sector stakeholders, I’ve seen first-hand how vital strong consultancy voices are - and how powerful they can be when connected, visible and supported.

 What excites you most about joining ACE as membership and events director, and what are your top priorities in this role?

-What excites me most about ACE is its position at the heart of the sector - representing consultancies that are shaping national infrastructure, climate resilience and economic growth.
+I’m excited about ACE’s position at the heart of the sector - representing consultancies that are shaping national infrastructure, climate resilience and economic growth.
 My top priorities are to ensure members clearly see - and feel - the value of being part of ACE.
-That means developing our membership proposition, creating events that genuinely support business growth and leadership, and building strong year-round engagement.
+That means developing our membership proposition, delivering events that support your business growth and leadership.
+We have a real opportunity to lead the next era of infrastructure.

 How do you plan to engage and grow ACE’s membership, especially in a sector that’s evolving so quickly?